keithrbennett/keithrbennett.github.io/_posts/2012-09-15-hello-nailgun-goodbye-jvm-startup-delays.md

 * * *

-This can also be done with rails, of course, but I haven&#8217;t tested it thoroughly, so I suggest keeping an eye on things to make sure it works ok.
+This can also be done with rails, of course, but I haven't tested it thoroughly, so I suggest keeping an eye on things to make sure it works ok.

 _nrails_: